danieltpham/orderly/README.md

 # 🧾 Orderly – PO Line Item ETL Pipeline

-**Orderly** is a modular ETL project focused on cleaning and structuring messy **purchase order (PO) line items**.
-It simulates real-world order data where item descriptions are inconsistent, vendors vary, and price anomalies go undetected.
-Built for showcasing **realistic, production-grade data wrangling** in a data science portfolio.

 _⚠️ Disclaimer: This project uses **synthetic data only**.
 No real or proprietary data is used._